mustacheride/timeline-calendar/README.md

 - **Day View**: Detailed view of articles for a specific day
 - **Article View**: Individual article display with navigation

-### 📊 Dynamic Sparkline Calendar
+### 📊 Dynamic Sparkline Calendar with Interactive Modals
 - Archive.org-style sparkline visualization
+- **Interactive month modals**: Hover or click on months to see all articles in a compact popup
+- **Chronological article listing**: Articles organized by day within each month
 - **Dynamic height scaling**: Month heights scale based on article count
 - **Global consistency**: Heights remain consistent across all timeline views
 - **Visual data representation**: Quickly identify busy periods and patterns
-- Interactive navigation between years
+- **Smart navigation**: Ctrl+click for direct navigation, regular click for modal preview
 - Customizable date ranges and display options

+### 🎨 Full Theme Integration
+- **Seamless theme compatibility**: All views respect your site's design and branding
+- **WordPress template hierarchy**: Proper integration with your theme's layout system
+- **Theme-aware styling**: Automatically adapts to your theme's colors and fonts
+- **Responsive design**: Works with your theme's responsive breakpoints
+- **Header and footer integration**: Timeline pages include your site's navigation and branding

 ### ⚙️ Configurable Settings
 - **Reference Year**: Configure which year to use for day-of-week alignment
 - **Year 0 Support**: Option to enable/disable Year 0 in timeline articles
 - **Negative Years**: Option to enable/disable BC/BCE years (e.g., -100 for 100 BC)
-- Admin settings page under Settings > Timeline Calendar
+- Admin settings page under Timeline Articles > Settings

 ### 🔗 Smart URL Structure
 - SEO-friendly URLs: `/timeline/year/month/day/article/`